kin3tik/GenCor/README.md

 ##About

+Using a text corpus' (Jane Austen novels) vocabulary and probability distribution model, will either generate or correct sentences.

 ###Generating Text Using a Markov Model

 Generates sentences using the trigram model.
 In this model, each  Xt is a discrete random variable